© Pint of Science, 2019. All rights reserved.

 Lucie de Beauchamp

-Lucie is a second year PhD student researching leukaemia, a type of blood cancer.
+Lucie is a 2nd PhD student researching leukaemia, a type of blood.
 When not in the lab, she is busy traveling, dancing and advocating for women in science.
-This is her third Pint of Science and she loves it: sharing what we all do as scientists with the public is super rewarding, and ...
+This is her third Pint of Science and she loves it: sharing what we all do as scientists with the public is super rewarding, and a lot of fun to...

 Website Manager/ Atoms to Galaxies